Nature Park of Faial: Scenic overlooks

 As part of the tourist-friendly nature of the Park, there are many belvederes and lookouts throughout the island, showing picturesque views of the islands flora and geography, including the Caldera, the Forest Park of Cabouco (Parque Florestal do Cabouco), Ribeira das Cabras, the Morro de Castelo Branco, the Capelinhos Volcano, Caldeirinhas and Dabney lookout (overlooking the city of civil parish of Angustias from Monte da Guia, in Horta).

 Trails

 The Faial Nature Park includes a group of pedestrian trails, some following the coast, others near or across the stratovolcano.
-Each trail allows the visitors to discover a series of points-of-interest distinguished by varying landscapes and environments, with their own flora and fauna, as well as geology.
+Each trail allows visitors to discover a series of points-of-interest distinguished by varying landscapes and environments, with their own flora and fauna, as well as geology.
 Many of the trails have a historical importance, and were used by locals to travel between communities (trading goods, vegetables or fish, among others).

 On Faial there are several distinct trails: